 John Adam's Life and Contributions to U.S. History

-What do you already know about John Adams?
+Think about what you already know about John Adams.

 - Did you know he was the first vice president of the United States?

 - Did you know he was the second president?

 Fill in as many bubbles as you can in the Web Graphic Organizer found in Downloadable Resourcesin the right-hand sidebar.

 John Adams was the father of the 6th president (John Quincy Adams), making him the first president who fathered another president.
 One other American president fathered another president.

 As you watch the Disney The American Presidents: John Adams, from Jason Milde, write down three things you think made John Adams a good president and three things you think made him a not-so-good president:

 John Adams was a hot head!
 That doesn't seem to be a good attribute to have when you are the President of the United States.

 - What are some attributes that would serve a president well?